supra0/SRRandomizer/README.md

  ## Features
  * Randomize the types of Slimes that spawn with 3 different settings.

- ## Planned Features
+ ## Planned Features (roughly in order of priority)
- * Manually set seed for consistent randomization
  * Randomize crops
+ * Randomize gordos
+ * Randomize plort market
+ * Randomize crates
+ * Randomize trades
  * Randomize plort drops

- * Randomize plort market
- * And more...
+ **Note**: I'm not sure how many of these are feasible, these are more or less just ideas

 ---
 ## Installation